 For each contributing cause of the significant performance issue(s), determine whether the licensee has identified or implemented appropriate corrective actions.

-Determine corrective actions have been prioritized with consideration of significance and regulatory compliance.
+Determine whether corrective actions have been prioritized with consideration of significance and regulatory compliance.

-Determine corrective actions.
+Determine whether specified corrective actions adequately address each supplemental inspection-related Notice of Violation (NOV).

+Determine whether specified CAPRs of the performance issue(s) are or will be timely and effective.

-Determine quantitative or qualitative measures of success have been developed for determining the effectiveness of .
+Determine whether appropriate quantitative or qualitative measures of success have been developed for determining the effectiveness of all CAPRs.

 Ensure that a completion plan has been recorded for planned CAPRs that aligns with 02.06.a through g.

-For planned CAPRs, ensure the capture of information necessary to efficiently and effectively schedule and conduct follow-up inspection to verify effective CAPR implementation in accordance with the NRC-accepted licensee corrective action plan.
+For planned CAPRs, ensure the capture of information necessary to efficiently and effectively schedule and conduct follow-up inspection to verify timely and effective CAPR implementation in accordance with the NRC-accepted licensee corrective action plan.
 [C2]

 The inspectors must gather the information necessary so that the inspection report will clearly communicate the inspection outcomes to an independent reader and the inspection report’s conclusions will be explicit.
 [C3]